 Agile Planning – Inspect and Adapt

 The purpose of Agile planning is to iteratively discover an optimal solution to the overall product development.
 This undertakes questioning like which features are needed with which resources and in what timeline.
-Once the questions are raised, it further undertakes drafting of the most suitable answers.
+Once the questions are raised, it further undertakes the drafting of the most suitable answers.

 An agile approach to estimating and planning succeeds in finding such a solution because planning is done at different levels and re-planning occurs frequently.
-You start with high level requirements that become more detailed as you learn more about the product you are building.
-You start with high level architectural representations that materialize towards a detailed design as you actually begin developing while working on the product.
+You start with high-level requirements that become more detailed as you learn more about the product you are building.
+You start with high-level architectural representations that materialize towards a detailed design as you actually begin developing while working on the product.
 You might think of this as rolling wave planning or progressive elaboration.
 The idea is that you plan based on what you know, and plan more as you learn more.

 In Agile, you use three levels of planning: release planning, iteration planning, and daily planning.
 The release plan looks ahead for the duration of the release, typically three to six months.
 An iteration plan looks at only the duration of one iteration or sprint, which is typically two to four weeks.
 A daily plan is the result of team member commitments made to each other during the daily standup meeting.